 Get-PublicFolder –Server <ServerName> -Recurse -ResultSize Unlimited | Add-publicfolderclientpermission –Server <ServerName> -User "domain.local/user/migrationwiz" –accessrights "owner"

 Get-PublicFolder –Recurse -ResultSize Unlimited | Add-PublicFolderClientPermission –User O365Admin –AccessRights Owner

-For Office 365 it is recommended that you set permissions from the admin portal as the operations to add the permissions might not complete during a PowerShell session.
+For Microsoft 365 it is recommended that you set permissions from the admin portal as the operations to add the permissions might not complete during a PowerShell session.